California OSHA Training Online

 - Increase productivity and financial performance

-While we can say awareness helps keep workers safe, it’s another thing to look at the statistics from OSHA, the Department of Labor, and other California agencies.
-These workplace injury statistics tell an important story about the role of safety training in preventing fatalities, accidents, and fines.
+While we can say awareness helps keep workers safe, it’s another thing to look at the statistics from OSHA, the Department of Labor, and other state agencies in CA. These workplace injury statistics tell an important story about the role of safety training in preventing fatalities, accidents, and fines.

 Fatal Occupational Injuries in California